normalperson543/ForumingCli-ent/README.md

 # AReallyRandomCLI

 A TUI (and CLI) you to view Scratch forums in a command line interface.
-(I don't really care much about Scratch nor am I associated with their forums, it was just an excuse to use BeautifulSoup)
+I don't really care much about Scratch nor am I associated with their forums, it was just an excuse to use BeautifulSoup.

 ## Installation
 ```